Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

-By Lemma~\ref{lem:xi-one-exponents}, the local exponents at \(\xi=1\) are \(0\) and \(1\) with no multiplicity, so logarithmic terms of order \((1-\xi)^0\) and \((1-\xi)^1\) are excluded.
-For a reduced generalized hypergeometric equation of type \({}_{q_p+1}F_{q_p}\) with positive integer parametric excess \(m\), the connection formulas at \(\xi=1\) on the slit plane imply that the continued germ has a local representation consisting of an analytic part plus one resonant term of the form $(1-\xi)^m \log(1-\xi)$ with analytic coefficient; see \cite[\S16.8(ii), \S16.11]{NIST:DLMF}.
-Since here \(m=\gamma=2\), it follows that
+Hence \(\xi=1\) is a regular singular point of the corresponding differential equation.
+By Lemma~\ref{lem:xi-one-exponents}, the exponents \(0\) and \(1\) at \(\xi=1\) are simple, so no logarithmic terms of order \((1-\xi)^0\) or \((1-\xi)^1\) can occur in the continuation of the Taylor germ from \(\xi=0\).
+The remaining Frobenius sectors, when present, start at higher integer powers and are analytic at \(\xi=1\).
+For a reduced \({}_{q_p+1}F_{q_p}\)-equation with positive integer parametric excess \(m\), the analytic continuation of the Taylor germ at \(\xi=0\) has a local representation near \(\xi=1\) of the form